Test-Time Adaptation for Visual Document Understanding: : Test-time adaptation for documents

-\minisection{Objective II: self training with pseudo labels.} While optimizing MVLM loss during the adaptation, we also generate pseudo labels for the unlabeled target data in an online way and treat them as ground truth labels to perform supervised learning on the target domain.
-Unlike previous pseudo labeling-based approaches for TTA in image classification which update pseudo labels only after each epoch~\cite{shot,shotpp,ontarget}, we generate hard pseudo labels per batch aiming to use the latest version of the model for predictions.
-In addition, unlike prior works, we do not use a clustering mechanism to generate pseudo labels as they will be computationally expensive for documents.
-Instead, we directly use predictions by the model.
-However, simply using all the predictions would lead to noisy pseudo labels.
-Inspired by~\cite{ups}, in order to prevent noisy pseudo labels, we employ an uncertainty-aware selection mechanism to select the subset of pseudo labels with low uncertainty.
-Note that in~\cite{ups}, pseudo labeling is used as a semi-supervised learning approach and the selection criteria is based on both thresholding confidence and using MC-Dropout~\cite{dropout} as the measure of uncertainty.
-We also extend these analyses in Sec~\ref{sec:calibration} for VDU.
-However, we empirically observe that raw confidence values (when taken as the posterior probability output from the model) are overconfident despite being right or wrong (see Sec. \ref{sec:calibration}).
+Inspired by~\citep{ups}, in order to prevent noisy pseudo labels, we employ an uncertainty-aware selection mechanism to select the subset of pseudo labels with low uncertainty.
+Note that in~\citep{ups}, pseudo labeling is used as a semi-supervised learning approach (not adaptation) and the selection criteria is based on both thresholding confidence and uncertainty where confidence is the Softmax probability and uncertainty is measured with MC-Dropout~\citep{dropout}.
+We empirically observe that raw confidence values (when taken as the posterior probability output from the model) are overconfident despite being right or wrong.
 Setting a threshold on pseudo labels' confidence only introduces a new hyperparameter without a performance gain (see Sec. \ref{sec:ablation}).
-Instead, to select the predictions we propose to only use uncertainty, in the form of Shannon's entropy~\cite{shannon}.
-We also expect this selection mechanism leads to reducing miscalibration due to the direct relationship between the ECE and output prediction uncertainty, i.e. when more certain predictions are selected, ECE is expected to reduce for the selected subset of pseudo labels.
+Instead, to select the predictions we propose to only use uncertainty, in the form of Shannon's entropy~\citep{shannon}.
+We also expect this selection mechanism leads to reducing miscalibration due to the direct relationship between the ECE\footnote{Expected calibration error~\citep{naeini2015obtaining} which is a metric to measure calibration of a model} and output prediction uncertainty, i.e. when more certain predictions are selected, ECE is expected to reduce for the selected subset of pseudo labels.
 Assume $\mathbf{p}^{(i)}$ be the output probability vector of the target sample $x^{(i)}_t$ such that $p^{(i)}_c$ denotes the probability of class $c$ being the correct class.
 We select a pseudo label $\tilde{y}^{(i)}_c$ for $x_t^{(i)}$ if the uncertainty of the prediction $u(p^{(i)}_c)$, measured with Shannon's entropy, is below a specific threshold $\gamma$ and we update $\theta_t$ weights with a cross-entropy loss: